kenmoini/demo-app-slide-deck/README.md

 4. ??????
 5. PROFIT!!!!!1

+#### Pipeline Details

+The OpenShift Pipeline will use a built-in Jenkins to create an ImageStream, BuildConfig, and deploy the built application with a DeploymentConfiguration finally exposing the service with a Route.

+There is an intentional type in the pipeline as students are meant to debug and fix the simple error.
+In doing so students are forced to log into the OSS Jenkins, and you can touch on things such as the glaring red 5-6 errors on start up, how it can't easily be managed or scaled, how the embedded Jenkinsfile in a BuildConfig pipeline is not very developer friendly, etc.

 ### Served

 1. Do the same steps as above, keeping to the same port so it can run as an unprivileged user.